Claualvarez/ECCB2020/Superimposition.md

   - The first part of the output contains the `Aligned length`, `RMSD`, `Seq_ID` (proportion of identical positions to aligned residues), and `TM-score`.\
     How many residues have been aligned? \
-    What is the TM-score of this superimposition?
+    What is the TM-score of this superimposition? \
+    What is the RMSD of this superimposition?

   - Next, you will see the structure-derived sequence alignment.